EvilSupahFly/Amulet-Flatpak/README.md

 Currently the flatpak release suffers from two minor issues:
   - flickering UI, which plagues upstream Amulet (Linux users only - see [here](https://github.com/Amulet-Team/Amulet-Map-Editor/issues))
   - missing water and lava textures, which is unique to the flatpak version [issue #7](https://github.com/EvilSupahFly/Amulet-Flatpak/issues/7) and still being investigated.
-  - ~~Trying to run on Wayland, unless you have installed Xwayland, is mostly pointless because of some twenty-year-old code in wxPython - expect the error "Unable to access the X Display, is $DISPLAY set properly?"~~* (fixed [here](https://github.com/Amulet-Team/Amulet-Map-Editor/blob/128de1caec6cc7da035b8336cd804d33aa3d5adc/amulet_map_editor/__main__.py#L48).)
+  - ~~Trying to run on Wayland, unless you have installed Xwayland, is mostly pointless because of some twenty-year-old code in wxPython - expect the error "Unable to access the X Display, is $DISPLAY set properly?"~~* (with update to v0.10.37 this is [now fixed](https://github.com/Amulet-Team/Amulet-Map-Editor/blob/128de1caec6cc7da035b8336cd804d33aa3d5adc/amulet_map_editor/__main__.py#L48).)

 ![Screenshot from 2024-08-15 23-04-29](https://github.com/user-attachments/assets/c9d42035-67e2-4f0a-8515-a325c0a36532)